Hatchin/NotesFromTheUnderground/_posts/2019-5-5-Mann-Whitney-U.md

 H_{1}: The \ two \ populations \ are \ not \ equal.
 $$

 The sample size is small ($$n_{1}=n_{2}=5$$), so a nonparametric test is appropriate.
-We are going to use Mann Whitney U test to solve this problem.
+We are going to use Mann-Whitney U test to solve this problem.

-The test statistic for the Mann Whitney U Test is denoted $$U$$, whose whose distribution under the null hypothesis is known.
+The test statistic for the Mann-Whitney U Test is denoted $$U$$, whose whose distribution under the null hypothesis is known.
 In the case of small samples, the distribution is tabulated, but for sample sizes above ~20, approximation using the normal distribution is fairly good.

 ### Small Sample Example
 The statistic, $$U$$, could be easily calculated by hand, especially for small samples.